 Logistics is basically about moving stuff from Place A to Place B, C or D. The chief service elements of transport and logistics are: the things that move, or goods, and things that do the moving – warehouses, vehicles, and the transport network (air, sea, road etc.) Obviously, the value creation depends on the capacity, effectiveness, dependability, manageability and the cost at which the organization can provide the services of warehousing and transporting.

-When you as a cargo shipper are able to provide timely, safe, reliable and efficient service to your customer, is when you provide value.
+When you as a cargo shipper are able to provide timely, safe, reliable and efficient service to your customer, it is when you provide value.
 As of now, IoT based tracking solutions help transport and logistics providers do just that, and even improve on these services.
 IoT applications can also help monitor the environment, detect threats, trace the location and condition of the products in transit and so on, improving customer service like never before.

 Thus, by increasing visibility substantially and decreasing network complexity, companies are able to provide much better service, cut costs, minimize damage and loss, and eventually increase revenues.